MoneyGeng/Weather-Forecasting-with-Machine-Learning/README.md

   Run the SQL-ETL.ipynb to concatenate the three different csv files together.
-Once the file has been concatenated, the file will now group and average ou       the mean temperature by year and month.
+Once the file has been concatenated, the file will now group and average out       the mean temperature by year and month.

 # Load
 Running the SQL-ETL.ipynb file, the final dataset that is created is the  average_df dataframe.
-Using the average_df dataframe you can now run the machine learning module SARIMA to forcaste future weather for the city of Toronto based on historical dataset from 1840 - 2014.
+Using the average_df dataframe you can now run the machine learning module SARIMA to forecast future weather for the city of Toronto based on historical dataset from 1840 - 2014.